ptrckqn/shadibeshai-website/src/pages/lab.md

       body: "Christine is a Master’s student in the Clinical Psychology Program.
 Her Master’s thesis will look at an online mindfulness and self-compassion intervention to increase connectedness. "
-    - title: Nicole Del Rosario
-      sub: Master's Student (Clinical Psychology)
-      body: Nicole graduated from the University of Winnipeg with her B.A.
-(Hons.) in Psychology.
-She is currently in her second year of the M.A. program in Clinical Psychology at the University of Regina.
-Her Master's thesis focuses on public perceptions of mindfulness-based programs, and whether brief and specific psychoeducation may improve these perceptions.
-This research is funded by a Joseph-Armand Bombardier Canada Graduate Master's Scholarship.
-Additional research and clinical interests include exploring barriers to mental health service use and group therapy.
-When not in the lab, she enjoys roller skating and scrapbooking
-      image: /uploads/nicole-delrosario.jpg
     - title: Saba Salimuddin
       sub: Master's Student (Clinical Psychology)
       image: /uploads/photo.jpeg